wwuoti/blog/src/posts/blog/linux-realtime-group-lag.md

 ![](images/reaper_profiling/reaper_perf_cut2.png)

-### Lessons learned: configure your things correctly
+### Lessons learned: watch a little bit what your applications are doing

 But why did this matter at all?
 In an audio production application the only thing which matters is the speed at which it can process the audio, right?

 Well, depends on your use cases.
-You only need your application to handle the current workload, no more, no less.
-So if you don't get any audio buffering issues, there's no need to force the buffering any further.
+In terms of performance, you only need your application to handle the current workload, no more, no less.

 Sure, you could decrease the size of the audio buffer you're using, and thus get lower latencies.
 But if a moment later you're only doing arrangement work, you won't have much of a need for super-low latencies.
 Instead what you want is a snappy, responsive UI.
 Otherwise you'll just get frustrated when the UI keeps lagging.

+So if you don't get any audio buffering issues, there's no need to force the buffering any further.
+Instead, remember that everything is a compromise and you need to act accordingly.